smucclaw/documentation/docs/returning-keywords.rst

     HAS x IS A Number
         y IS A Number

-But in the `DEFINE`,
+But in the `DATA`,

 .. code-block:: l4

-    DEFINE myFirstLine
+    DATA myFirstLine
     HAS p1    IS THE start
         HAS 1 IS THE x
 	    2 IS THE y